hjohn/hs.jfx.eventstream/README.md

     Changes.of(button.textProperty())
         .subscribe(System.out::println);

+A more sophisticated example may want to exclude certain values and convert the text to upper case:

+    Changes.of(button.textProperty())
+        .filter(text -> !text.contains("evil"))
+        .map(String::toUpperCase)
+        .subscribe(System.out::println);

-The example can also be written with `Values.of`:
+The examples can also be written with `Values.of`:

     Values.of(button.textProperty())
         .subscribe(System.out::println);